 Operating expenses have been attributed to cash market clearing based on the ASX internal cost allocation and transfer pricing policy between ASX Group entities for clearing and settlement of cash equities in Australia.
 Costs have been attributed as either direct costs being those that can be directly attributable to the activities specifically undertaken within cash market clearing and indirect or common costs.
 Indirect costs are those costs incurred that are not directly attributable to activities within cash market clearing but are undertaken to indirectly support these activities.
 Attributions of costs have been performed at the individual cost centre for the different divisions within the ASX Group of companies.

 The attribution of direct and indirect costs by expense categories are described below.
+The attribution has been consistently applied in each financial year.
+The cost allocation and transfer pricing policy is available on the ASX website.

 Staff costs